 In the event that the above grievance procedures do not result in a satisfactory resolution of the dispute, or the Student is not satisfied with any response to his or her written complaint filed with the Commission, the Student and Remington College agree that any Claim, as hereinafter defined, brought by either the Student or Remington College against the other, or against the employees, agents, owners or officers of Remington College or any affiliates of Remington College or any officers of the owners of Remington College or assigns of the other, shall be resolved by binding arbitration conducted by American Arbitration Association ("AAA").

 The Student may contact the Legal Department at Remington College between 8:30 a.m. and 5:00 p.m.
-Eastern time at 7415 Maynardville Pike, Suite 101, Knoxville, Tennessee 37938-3763 to obtain additional information regarding how to commence arbitration.
+Central time at 9451 Lyndon B. Johnson Freeway, Suite 200, Dallas, TX 75243 to obtain additional information regarding how to commence arbitration.
 Remington College will, upon request, provide the Student with a package of information on how to contact the AAA and obtain a copy of the AAA Rules (defined below).
 By way of general information, under the AAA Rules an arbitration may be commenced by notifying the other party in writing of the desire to arbitrate a dispute or claim (a "Demand") and submitting two (2) copies of the Demand to the AAA at the time it sends the Demand to the other party along with a copy of this Agreement and the required fees and deposits.
 Upon request, Remington College will provide a Demand form, the address where the form should be sent along with a schedule of the required fees.

 "Claim" means any claim, dispute, or controversy, whether in contract, tort or otherwise, whether pre-existing, present or future, and including statutory, common law, tort or equitable claims between the Student and Remington College, except for a Borrower Defense Claim as defined above.